BD2KGenomics/core-operations/workflows/toil-rnaseq.md

 ## Getting input data from requester

 The requester will typically upload their tarred files to one of our `s3 inbox` locations, using a new key that they then share with us.

-FIXME: Example bucket name would be helpful here

 We move these files to one of our cgl-driver-projects-encrypted locations and re-encrypt them using `s3am`.
 In the example below, the inbox is `cgl-inbox-su2c-ucsf-rnaseq` and the final input location is under `ucsf-pnoc`: